syncfusion-content/blazor-docs/blazor/textbox/how-to/set-the-disabled-state.md

 ---
 layout: post
 title: Set the Disabled State in Blazor TextBox Component | Syncfusion
-description: Checkout and learn here all about Set the Disabled State in Syncfusion Blazor TextBox component and more.
+description: Checkout and learn here all about how to set the disabled state in Syncfusion Blazor TextBox component and more.
 platform: Blazor
 control: TextBox
 documentation: ug